benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 > Important concept in Immutable:
 > 'Nested' Objects are not really nested.
 Nesting is an inaccurate way to think about how objects behave.
 {: .block-warning}

-### Do React have component instance concept?

-When placing a component in different place, all of them keep their own states.
-That means React manage defferent instances of the component.

-Developer don't interact with instance.
-React implement managing the instance.
-It will update the instance according to the component element durring rendering.

-For example **list component**.
-We usually use `Array.map()` to list content component.
-This require mark `key` prop for every list component.
-When causing re-render, `Array.map()` will run and recaculate all the list components.
-In this situation, the List component still can use useState() to store it's states!
-It just like other components, in re-render, React won't remove it and create a new component instance, React still manage the state snapshot of all list component instances.